Kennedy1570/kennedy1570/README.md

 ## Hi there 👋
 👋 About me

-Hello, i am Kennedy Tobechukwu Eziolise, Highly motivated Full Stack Developer with hands-on experience in C#, and the .NET Framework.
-Passionate about building scalable, user-friendly web applications and eager to contribute technical skills in a collaborative development environment.
-Adept at problem-solving, writing clean code, and continuously learning modern technologies.
+M.S.
+Software Engineering student @ KSU | Backend & API developer with hands-on experience in Node.js, Java, C#, and .NET — building scalable, well-tested systems with clean architecture.
+Passionate about bridging business needs and technology.
+AZ-900 Certified | Open to backend engineering and implementation consulting roles.

 <!--
 **Kennedy1570/kennedy1570** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.